 Green Tea bioactive agents polyphenols promote immune cells i.e. Natural Killer cells in the body to induce antiviral activity (37).

 EGCG can directly kill bacteria and viruses, including the influenza virus.
 Thus, taking tea can be useful for flu and influenza (38).

-The gist: The antimicrobial activity of Green tea is useful against a wide variety of infections.
+The antimicrobial activity of Green tea is useful against a wide variety of infections.
 It also has a role in enhancing immune system function.